AsaadAlmughrabi/reading-notes/read08.md

 ## Introduction

 Design patterns are common solutions to recurring problems in software design, facilitating effective communication and implementation of best practices.
-This README provides an overview of different types of patterns and their significance in software development.

 ## Programming Paradigms